practicalli/clojure/docs/clojure-cli/built-in-commands.md

     tech.droit/clj-diff 1.0.1  (EPL-1.0)
     ```

-Use the `:aliases` option to also include the dependencies from a project or user alias.
+Use the `:aliases '[:alias/name(s)]'` option to also include the dependencies from a project or user alias.
 Showing the dependencies from an aliase can useful to identify conflicting dependencies when using an alias (unlikely but it could happen).

 ```shell
 clojure -X:deps list :aliases '[:dev/reloaded]'